pauloortins/pauloortins.github.io/_posts/2015-04-12-xamarin-forms-pages-contentpage-navigationpage.markdown

 comments: true
 ---

 In my last post I showed to you the structure of a Xamarin.Forms app, we also used some of its components to create a simple screen that had native look-and-feel in each one of the three platforms.
-From this post we will learn more about these componentes starting by the Pages.
+From this post we will learn more about these components starting by the Pages.

 <!--more-->